 Notice of Marriage and Civil Partnership

-Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for after 30 June 2018.
-This is due to our move to new ceremony accomodation called The Earlham Suite, where weddings will take place from 3 September 2018 onwards.
+Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for dates after 1 September 2018.
+This is due to our move to new ceremony accommodation called The Earlham Suite, where weddings will take place from 3 September 2018 onwards.
 Please also note that additonal fees apply to Saturday Notice of Marriage appointments.